 What is Bet Alef?

 Our name means “The House of the One.”
-And that house is big enough to include every one.
-We are an inclusive, progressive, independent Jewish community deeply rooted in the enduring evolving wisdom of our ancient texts and traditions, yet unafraid to borrow and build from other sources in the service of offering a transformative personal spiritual encounter to all who come under our roof.
+And that house is big enough to include everyone.
+Our Seattle synagogue is an inclusive, progressive, independent Jewish community deeply rooted in the enduring evolving wisdom of our ancient texts and traditions, yet unafraid to borrow and build from other sources in the service of offering a transformative personal spiritual encounter to all who come under our roof.
 We are not your old-school shul!
-And the best way to meet us is to come to one of our Shabbat services.

 Our Shabbat Services

 Services are free and open to everyone.
 They provide a perfect entry point for people to not only explore Jewish tradition and spirituality through ancient and modern prayers and practices, but to take a break from the hectic pace of our busy lives and gather together to remember that we are human *beings* and not just human *doings*.

 They’re a regular oasis from our over- busy, over-stimulated, clock-driven lives.
 A time to rest, reflect, re-connect to and remember the Oneness that we are.
 They are also a bridge to carry our mind, body, and spirit from the work-week into the fullness of Shabbat, and a laboratory to learn more about and experience the Jewish mystical path.